Legitimacy of Greek Holographic Will Called into Doubt by Rhode Island Probate Court

 The case is Hamogelo Toy Paidiou a/k/a The Smile of the Child v.
 Estate of Matoula Papadopouli, Court No. NP-2017-0205, decided on October 25, 2019 in the Superior Court of the State of Rhode Island.

-Contact legal translation services All Language Alliance, Inc. to obtain certified translation of foreign language wills from Greek, German, Italian, French, Portuguese, Chinese, Spanish, Arabic, Norwegian, and other languages.
+Contact legal translation services company All Language Alliance, Inc. to obtain certified translation of foreign language wills from Greek, German, Italian, French, Portuguese, Chinese, Spanish, Arabic, Norwegian, and other languages.
+We also provide deposition interpreters via Zoom and in-person in all languages for probate litigation cases.